SimoneCiciliano/SimoneCiciliano/README.md

 - 🎓 Currently a student in Computational Linguistics @[Free University of Bozen-Bolzano](https://www.unibz.it/);
 - 👨‍💻 Skilled in:
-    - Multilingual NLP & Speech Technologies;
+    - Multilingual NLP, ASR & HCI;
     - Data Analysis & Machine Learning;
     - Drinking coffee (I'm really good at this one);
 - 📚 Experience in NLP academic research;